dora-metrics/pelorus/docs/philosophy/outcomes/platform_adoption.md

 ### :material-account-heart-outline: __Developer Satisfaction__

-Measures the extent to which the platform is meeting the needs and wants of development
+Measures the extent to which the platform is meeting the needs and wants of developers

+#### Data Points

+TODO: Add data points
+#### Formulas

+TODO: Add formula
 ## What does "good" look like?

 As with most of our [outcomes](Overview.md), there is no universal definition of "good" and "bad" tech adoption metrics.
 The expectation is simply that:

-a.
-We are measuring them consistently for our platforms
+- We are measuring them consistently for our platforms
-b.
-The metrics improve over time
+- The metrics improve over time

 ### Emerging vs Established Tech

+TODO: Edit this paragraph

-In the spirit of lean, these bridge outcomes are all about helping organizations in the pursuit of perfectiuon, knowling full well that we'll likely never acheive it.
+In the spirit of lean, these bridge outcomes are all about helping organizations in the pursuit of perfection, knowing full well that we'll likely never acheive it.
 With that, we believe that adoption and reuse of technology can always be improved.
 However, as certain tools and platforms mature, the areas that are easiest to improve will likely shift.
 At the beginning of the product lifecycle, it will be all about driving adoption of new users.
 That means that _adoption lead time_ and _adoption rate_ will be where we are likely to focus.
 However, as these products mature and we succeed in driving adoption, we may hit plateaus in lead times and adoption rates, as we might eventually capture the entire target audience, and improve the onboarding experience as much as we reasonably can.
 At that point, it might be time to focus on retaining those users, making sure that they are happy, and then driving extra value out of the platform through maintenance efficiency.